Higher-Order Energy-Decreasing Exponential Time Differencing Runge-Kutta methods for Gradient Flows: Numerical Experiments

 \subsection{Adaptive time stepping}

-Solutions of gradient flows may vary drastically during some short time intervals, but only slightly at other times.
-A main advantage of unconditional energy stable schemes is that they can be easily used to construct an adaptive time stepping algorithm, in which the time step is only dictated by accuracy rather than by stability.
-There are often essential difficulties in applying adaptive time-stepping strategies to other schemes, since most of them do not have robust unconditionally stability with variable step sizes.
-This is also where the significance of the high-order unconditionally energy stable schemes lies.
+Solutions of gradient flows may vary drastically during some short time intervals, but change only slightly at other times.
+A main advantage of unconditional energy stable schemes is that they can be easily used with an adaptive time stepping algorithm, in which the time step is only dictated by accuracy rather than by stability.
+There are often essential difficulties in applying adaptive time-stepping strategies to other schemes, since most of them do not have robust unconditional stability with variable step sizes.
+This is also where the significance of the high-order unconditional energy stable schemes lies.

-For gradient flows, there are several adaptive time stepping strategies, see \cite{BDF2CHvarstep,largestepCH,parafreeCH,adapCH}.
+For gradient flows, there are several effective adaptive time stepping strategies, see \cite{BDF2CHvarstep,largestepCH,parafreeCH,adapCH}.
 Here we make use of the strategy in \cite{adpt} summarized in the following Algorithm 1.
-In Step 4 and 6, the time step size which needs to update is given by the formula
+In Step 4 and 6, the time step size is given by the formula

 along with the restriction of the minimum and maximum time steps.
-In the above formula, $\rho$ is a default safety coefficient, $tol$ is a reference tolerance to be set, $e$ is the relative error computed at each time level in Step 3 and $r$ is the adaptive rate to be set.
-In our numerical example, we set $\rho=0.9$ and $tol=5*10^{-3}$, the minimum time step to be $10^{-4}$ and the maximum time step to be $\tau=10^{-2}$ for Fig. $6$ and Fig. $7$ and $\tau=10^{-1}$ for Fig. $8$ and $9$.
+In the above formula, $\rho$ is a default safety coefficient, $tol$ is a reference tolerance, $e$ is the relative error computed at each time level in Step 3, and $r$ is the adaptive rate.
+In our numerical examples, we set $\rho=0.9$ and $tol=5*10^{-3}$, the minimum time step is $10^{-4}$, while the maximum time step is $\tau=10^{-2}$ for Fig. $6$ and Fig. $7$, and $\tau=10^{-1}$ for Fig. $8$ and $9$.
 The initial time step is taken as the minimum time step.